 Minor in Criminal Justice

-Program Contact: Stephen McGuinn 203-582-8415
+Program Contact: Steve McGuinn 203-582-8415

-Exploring fundamental issues inherent in the criminal justice system provides valuable insight into some of today’s most complex societal challenges, including growth of the prison population and the ever-increasing number of prisoners returning to communities.
+Exploring fundamental issues inherent in the criminal justice system provides valuable insight into some of today’s most complex societal challenges, including growth of the prison population and the ever-increasing number of formerly incarcerated individuals returning to communities.
 From the role mental illness plays in crime to the impact of drugs and alcohol on our communities, this minor examines an eclectic array of crime and justice topics that complement many majors including sociology, political science and psychology.